Academic Eligibility Requirements

 - Based on specific programs at King's, student-athletes may also be placed on Academic Probation.

 - Some Financial Aid requires students to be enrolled in 12 or more credits per term.
 Students should consult the Academic Calendar and the Financial Aid Coordinator for details.

 - Student-Athletes should also be aware that some external funding requires students to move from one year of study to the next year of study in a single academic year.
 Student-Athletes should consult the Academic Calendar for the regulations on how many credits must be earned to move from one year of study to the next.
 In general, however, passing only 18 credits will not guarantee progressing from one year of study to the next.

 Although the minimum GPA for most programs is 2.0, your degree program may require a higher GPA.
 The Bachelor of Education programs and the BA/BSc in Environmental Studies programs have a higher required GPA.
 Students are responsible to check with their Faculty Advisor BEFORE the term begins.
 Any King's student who does not meet these standards will be placed on Probation and will have one more term to accomplish the required GPA or they will be asked to withdraw.
 Student-Athletes in these degrees may compete while on Probation but not once they are asked to withdraw.
 (Note that a Requirement to Withdraw may be appealed; please see the Office of the Registrar for details).

 Spring/Summer School Regulations

 - The grades achieved in the pre-approved courses will be calculated into your GPA for ACAC participation eligibility.
 HOWEVER, IF you were placed on Academic Probation, your academic achievements in the Spring or Summer WILL NOT affect your Academic Standing with the University.
-You may achieve your Annual 2.0 GPA but you will still need to fulfil the University probation requirements.
+You may achieve your annual 2.0 GPA but you will still need to fulfill the University probation requirements.